- PhD, University of Arizona, 2006

 - Mellon Innovating International Research, Teaching and Collaboration Short Term Faculty Fellowship, Indiana University (2014).
 Project title: The influence of non-alphabetic orthography on Mandarin speech perception.

 - Chiang Ching-Kuo Foundation Junior Scholar Grant (2013).
 Project title: Restrictiveness and Chinese relative clauses: Perspectives from sentence processing.

 - Faculty Research Support Program, Indiana University (2011-2013).
 Project title: Floating thematic templates and Chinese sentence comprehension.

-Charles Lin is assistant professor of Chinese linguistics at the Department of East Asian Languages and Cultures, and adjunct assistant professor at the Department of Linguistics and the Cognitive Science Program.
-He directs the Language and Cognition Lab, where research on the interface between grammar and cognition is conducted.
-His lab is equipped for behavioral and neurolinguistic experiments (e.g., EEG).
-His main research interests include processing dependencies in head-final relative clauses (in particular, the comprehension and production of Chinese relative clauses), processing issues in syntactic theorization, processing thematic role orders (such as in relative clauses and resultative verb compounds), mass/count distinctions in a classifier language, the representation and processing of lexical ambiguity, and the perception and acquisition of Chinese vowels and tones in relation to phonetic orthography.
+Charles Lin is associate professor of Chinese linguistics at the Department of East Asian Languages and Cultures, and adjunct associate professor at the Department of Linguistics and the Cognitive Science Program.
+He directs the Language and Cognition Lab, working primarily on the interface between grammar and cognition.
+His lab is equipped to conduct behavioral (response time experiments & eye-tracking) and neurolinguistic experiments (electroencephalogram or EEG).
+His main research interests include processing dependencies in head-final structures (in particular, the comprehension and production of Chinese relative clauses), processing issues in syntactic theorization, processing thematic role orders, mass/count distinctions in a classifier language, the representation and processing of lexical ambiguity, the perception and acquisition of Chinese vowels in relation to phonetic orthography, and processing tone sandhi in Chinese sentences.
 He welcomes students interested in (East Asian) language processing to join his research team.